pulp/plugin_template/README.md

   aiohttp_fixtures_origin
                         Identifies the network origin of the aiohttp fixtures.

   issue_tracker         Which issue tracker the project will use.
-Valid values are 'redmine' and 'github'.
+Valid values are 'redmine' and
+                        'github'.
 To switch from Redmine to GitHub use the --migrate-github-issues option.

   docs_test             Include a CI build for testing the 'make html' command for sphinx docs.

+  parallel_test_workers Run tests in parallel using `pytest-xdist` with N parallel runners.
+This
+                        settings specifies N. By default it is 8.
+Setting to 0 will disable parallel test running.

   plugin_app_label      Suppose our plugin is named 'pulp_test', then this is 'test'